nazy00/nazy00/README.md

 -   🔭 Working on writing [a blog][cy_blog].
 -   📫 How to reach me: [![Email][img_email]][email] [![LinkedIn][img_linkedin]][linkedin] [![Discord][img_discord]][discord] [![Telegram][img_telegram]][telegram]
 -   ⚡ Fun fact: I love [Linux][wiki_linux]!
 Especially [Endeavour OS][endeavour_os] with [Qtile][qtile].
 Currently using [Pop!_OS][pop_os], though.
 -   <details><summary>🇵🇸 Tragic fact <i>(click to read)</i></summary><br />Tens of thousands of innocent unarmed people, including thousands of children are being killed by the IOF in Palestine.
 Millions of people are displaced from their homes that have been destroyed by the IOF so they have no home to return to.
 Many more in the West bank are losing their homes to settler colonialism.
-Palestinians in both wings, as well as those in the occupied territories live under an oppressive, inhumane, apartheid rule.</details>
+Palestinians in both wings, as well as those in the occupied territories live under an oppressive, inhumane, apartheid rule.
+A genocide is being attempted on the Palestinians right now as you're reading this.</details>

 ---